emmercm/www/src/blog/what-is-a-script-shebang.md

 console.log("I should be executed by Node.js!")
 ```

-If we name that file `my_executable` (with no extension, to prove that the OS won't know the right interpreter without reading the file), it can be executed like this:
+If we nameand then if that file is named `my_executable` (with no extension, to prove that the OS won't know the right interpreter without reading the file), it can be executed like this:

 ```shell
 $ # (the file has to be made executable first)